WashU-Physics-Courses/Physics-427-Fall2024-homework3/README.md

 Similar to the last homework, we are returning a `bool` together with our solution to indicate whether the iteration converged, or whether there is some issue encountered along the way (e.g. hitting NaN).
 Implement this using an adaptive trapezoidal rule as discussed in class.
 Stop the iteration when $|\varepsilon_n/S'_n| < \mathrm{tolerance}$.

-Since you are implementing the Simpson's rule using the trapezoidal rule, it may be a good idea to implement a function to assist that:
+Since you are implementing the Simpson's rule using the trapezoidal rule, it may be a good idea to implement a function to assist with that:

 ``` c++
 template <typename F>
 double trapezoidal_next(const F& f, double a, double b, double dx, double Sn);
 ```

-It takes the same given function $f$, the same interval $[a, b]$, the current $\Delta x$, the current trapezoidal estimate $S_n$.
+It takes the same given function $f$, the same interval $[a, b]$, the current level of $\Delta x$, and the current trapezoidal estimate $S_n$.
 It should return the next refined estimate $S_{n+1}$ by evaluating the function $f$ at additional points and using the already known estimate $S_n$.
 This helper function can help tremendously when you use it to implement the Simpson's rule.
 If you can find a way to implement Simpson's rule without using this helper function, feel free to do that too.
 As long as the function `adaptive_simpson` works correctly, you will get the full points for this problem.

 I have included a simple test file `test1.cpp` to help you debug your code.
 As usual, feel free to design more test cases to check the convergence and behavior of your integration function.
 When you are done, add and commit your `problem1.h` to the repo.